kumu/docs/guides/system-mapping.md

 ### Creating loops

 Kumu has built-in support for loops including detailed profiles so you can add narratives and other research to support your map.
 To create a loop, click the green "+" button and then click on the **connections** you'd like to have as part of your loop.
-Add a lable for the loop and hit `enter`.
+Add a label for the loop and hit `enter`.

 <img src="/images/systems-reinforcing-loop.png" class="plain">